Opser vs. ChatGPT

 Where ChatGPT fits

-ChatGPT is a brilliant assistant — inside a chat window.
+ChatGPT is a brilliant assistant, but it isn't a system.

 Core strengths